kiwicarolin/kiwicarolin.github.io/index.md

 ## Key Skills

-* Create impactful AR/VR applications for a new outlook on how we view the future
+* Create impactful AR/VR applications for a new outlook on radically improving how we interact with new technology
 * Prototype ideas, experiences and scenarios in the intersection of science, design and development
+* Assessing the cognitive impact of AR/VR in collaborative and single user settings to improve attention, perception and decision-making
 * Extensive experience in generating high quality 3D reconstruction
-* Assessing the cognitive impact of AR/VR in collaborative and single user settings
-* Passionate about radically improving how we interact with new technology
-* Use design thinking approaches to solve problems creatively in completely new landscapes
-* Generate user insights through user research using mixed methods and interpreting its data
+* Generate user insights through user research using mixed methods and interpreting behavioral data in AR/VR context
 * Effective collaborator with different professions to work successfully towards a common goal

 ***

 ## AR/VR Experience

- I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people – with a particular love for everything 3D reconstruction.
-I've got extensive experience in the reconstruction of objects and environments with a variety of techniques (photogrammetry/LiDAR/3D cameras).
-I am particularly interested in industrial applications and how it affects human cognition of users in immersive environments.
+ I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people with a focus on building immersive user experiences.

- I'm also an expert in building immersive user experiences and help establish new fundamentals in how we interact in AR/VR.
-I'm currently focusing on how to best combine smartphones and AR head-mounted displays to provide a delightful experience that goes beyond the touch screen.
+ I am particularly interested in industrial applications with a focus on supporting human cognition and perception that help establish new fundamentals in how we interact in AR/VR.

  ![Interaction Mode](/assets/videos/GesturesSecondSight.gif)

 ***